RememberOfLife/mirabel/README.md

   * how to smooth the animation for self played moves, i.e. when the user drops a drag-and-drop piece onto its target square
     * normally the move_event is pushed AFTER the inbox event_queue is processed (in the sdl event queue for inputs)
     * that way the piece will be reset for one frame until it is processed in the next one
+    * FIX: do what lichess does, just dont animate drag-and-drop pieces and only animate pinned and enemy moves
+* ==> networking structure for offline/online server play
+  * when connecting to the offline server, use some sort of passthrough for the networkthreads so the messages directly reach the in/out queues of the correspondant
+  * network adapter has outqueue for sending and inqueue pointer to the guithread inbox
+  * guithread also needs to hold some connection state for online/offline and network latency + heartbeat etc..
+  * networkadapter is different for client vs server:
+    * client holds only the server connection socket
+      * update last_interaction_time every time socket action happens, if it didnt happen for some time, send heartbeat with appropriate timeout for closing
+    * server holds a potentially very large list of sockets that have connected to it
+      * every client_connection holds the info for the user behind it, if authn and or is guest, and ssl state
+      * when connections cant be increased to fit more users, remove inactive connections, then remove guests (but only if new conn is user), then refuse
+      * how to handle server side heartbeat? i.e. how to notice if a client has timed out
+        * hold a linked list of all client_connections and on incoming socket action update the last_interaction_time and move it to the back
+        * then every once in a while we only need to check from the front of the list to get the most stale connections and potentially cull them
+      * if required, the socket sets and their connections could also be multithreaded (e.g. 1 for server sock and workers for every N client socks)
+    * offline adapter passthrough
+      * client/server has a sendqueue, set to networkadapters sendqueue, or client/server in offline passthrough
+      * network adapter has one read and one write thread
+    * all events contain all the necessary info, e.g. lobby ids etc
+    * ==> event_queue needs blocking wait for event or timeout
+    * ==> when scheduling work from network events into server worker threads keep track who got which lobby the last time and give it to them the next time agains, makes for better caching